 The group financial statements incorporate the financial statements of the company and its subsidiary companies.
 Subsidiaries are entities controlled by the group.
 The group controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
-The financial statements of subsidiaries are included in the group financial statements from the date on which control ceases.
+The financial statements of subsidiaries are included in the group financial statements from the date on which control commences until the date on which control ceases.
 All group companies have a 31 March financial year end.